Improving access to environmental law data

 SOLUTION

-We replaced the report cards with a user-friendly and interactive web app for users to view county-based data and learn about environmental statistics for specific locations.
+We replaced the report cards with a map-based data visualization platform for users to view county-based data and learn about environmental statistics for specific locations.

-Since a lot of the data analysis performed is location-based, we decided that an interactive map, rather than a grid of links to congressional districts, would best display the data.
+Since a lot of the data analysis performed is location-based, we decided that an interactive map, rather than a grid of districts, would best display the data.

 OUTCOME